Snowvane/hassan-ilyas-academic/content/authors/admin/_index.md

     - course: PhD in Finance
       institution: Cornell University
       year: 2023
-    - course: MS Financial Engineering
+    - course: MS in Financial Engineering
       institution: University of Illinois at Urbana-Champaign
       year: 2016
     - course: BS in Electrical Engineering